septentrio-gnss/mosaicHAT/README.md

 ## Introduction to mosaicHAT
 ### What is mosaicHAT?
-The mosaicHAT is an Open Source GPS/GNSS HW PCB HAT which integrates <a href="https://www.septentrio.com/en/products/gnss-receivers/rover-base-receivers/receivers-module/mosaic">Septentrio's mosaic-X5</a> GNSS module (and other Septentrio pin compatible modules such as <a href="https://www.septentrio.com/en/products/correction-services/precise-point-positioning-services-land/secorx-s/mosaic-sx">Septentrio's mosaic-Sx</a>) with basic communications and which can be stacked into a Raspberry Pi system.
+The mosaicHAT is an Open Source GPS/GNSS HW PCB HAT which integrates <a href="https://www.septentrio.com/en/products/gnss-receivers/rover-base-receivers/receivers-module/mosaic">Septentrio's mosaic-X5</a> GNSS module (and other Septentrio pin compatible modules) with basic communications and which can be stacked into a Raspberry Pi system.

 The goal of the design is to allow easy HW prototyping using the mosaic-X5 GNSS module taking the advantage of the computer ecosystem provided by the Raspberry Pi environment.
 The board however can also be used standalone since it can be powered either via USB or via power pins.
 This project and design can be used either produced with your local electronics assembly house or can also be used as a starting point for your own HW integrations.